Ifiht/Terra/README.md

 * Several "core addons," which implement the "default" configurations of Terra.
   These addons can be thought of as the config "standard library"

-Terra currently officially supports the Fabric mod loader and the Bukkit API (Paper and friends).
-We welcome Pull Requests implementing additional platforms!

 ## Modifications:
 This version of Terra has been pinned to Minecraft 1.21.4, and stripped down to just the Bukkit (Paper) plugin.